 Make sure your group arrives healthy and ready to serve.

 YouthWorks Mission Trip Associates are working with and listening closely to our Service Partners when determining the safest and most respectful ways to serve.
 This may mean that in some communities, we will be unable to serve with more vulnerable individuals directly.
+Masks may be required at certain service locations or community partnerships based on community request.
 Before your trip, engage with your group about what respectful service could look like and how you can enter into the community with an open mind to that service.